laser/ruby-iterator-pattern/README.md

 end

 for_each_fruit(myFridge) do |fruit|
-  puts "internal iterator! fruit: #{fruit[:name]}, #{fruit[:qty]}"
+  puts "Internal iterator! fruit: #{fruit[:name]}, #{fruit[:qty]}"
 end

 # results:
 #
-# internal iterator! fruit: apple, 4
+# Internal iterator! fruit: apple, 4
-# internal iterator! fruit: orange, 2
+# Internal iterator! fruit: orange, 2
-# internal iterator! fruit: pear, 3
+# Internal iterator! fruit: pear, 3
 ```

 External vs. Internal
 ---------------------

-Use the external iterator if you need to control the iteration from the
-consumer - since you have the tools to stop iteration at any time.
-A use-case
-presented in Russ Olsen's book (Ruby Design Patterns) was the merging of two
-sorted arrays.
-You'd need to step through each array's contents sequentially
-and simultaneously - which would be difficult (if not impossible) to do using
-internal iteration.

-Use the internal iteration if you don't need to control iteration from the
-outside.
+If the benefit of controlling iteration is outweighed by the overhead of
+managing the state of the iterator - you may wish to simply use an Internal
+iterator.
+If flexibility is paramount (and you find yourself needing or wanting
+to control iteration explicitly) - then an External iterator may be for you.